-People often ask us what to do in 4 days in Santorini.
-We’ve been there twice and have explored the popular volcanic island.
-Here are our suggestions for a 4-day Santorini itinerary.
+People often ask what to do in 4 days in Santorini.
+I’ve been there three times and have explored the popular volcanic island.
+Here are some suggestions for a 4-day Santorini itinerary.

 How to spend four days in Santorini